Paouky/paouky-docs/docs/getting-started/quickstart/initialize.md

 You should see the following window:
 ![TUI](../../assets/images/tui.png)
 Congratulations! 🎉 You are now running a Grin full node.
-The initial sync might take from 30 minutes to a few hours depending on your connection speed and CPU performance.
+The initial sync might take anywhere from 30 minutes to a few hours depending on your connection speed and CPU performance.

 !!! tip ""
-    If you have a good Internet connection, you can help strengthen the network by keeping your PC running with a grin node and [port 3414 open](TODO).
+    If you have a good Internet connection, you can help strengthen the network by keeping your PC running with a grin node and [port 3414 open](https://forum.grin.mw/t/how-to-open-port-3414-and-why/7825).

 All data files will be created at the hidden folder `~/.grin` (under your home directory).
 Inside this folder, of special interest is the file `grin-server.toml` which can be used to modify configuration options.